mihakralj/pinescript/indicators/cycles/lunar.md

 ## Interpretation Details

-The Moon Phase indicator provides several analytical perspectives:
+The Lunar Phase indicator provides several analytical perspectives:

 * **New Moon (0.0-0.1, 0.9-1.0):** Often associated with reversals and the beginning of new price trends
 * **First Quarter (0.2-0.3):** Can indicate continuation or acceleration of established trends